 Common Keywords on Certified Medical Assistant Resumes

 Both employer job listings and resumes from people who’ve held the position of Certified Medical Assistant tend to always include skills and requirements found in this list.
-Whether you’ve only got Inpatient, Medical Office, Front Office, Clinic, Electronic Health Records, CMA, Medical Records, Pharmacy or Patient Care in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Basic Life Support, Clerical Skills, Clinic, Patient Care, Documentation, Medical Assistant, Diagnostic or CMA in your background and experience, make sure to highlight the term prominently on your resume.
 As a candidate you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Certified Medical Assistant.

 Uncommon Keywords on Certified Medical Assistant Job Descriptions

-Employer job listings seldom list Medical Assistant, Specimen, Vital Signs, Basic Life Support, Diagnostic, Phlebotomy, Medical Terminology, Triage, Surgery, Injection, Venipuncture or Answer Phones as important skills or qualifications in Certified Medical Assistant job descriptions.
+Employer job listings seldom list Specimen, Hospital, Surgery, Vital Signs, Medical Records, Scheduling, Electronic Health Records, Medical Terminology, Customer Service, Phlebotomy, CPR or Injection as important skills or qualifications in Certified Medical Assistant job descriptions.
 Nevertheless, candidates mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Certified Medical Assistant position may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Inpatient, Medical Office, Front Office, Clinic, Electronic Health Records, CMA and Medical Records.
+The most common important skills required by employers are Basic Life Support, Clerical Skills, Clinic, Patient Care, Documentation, Medical Assistant and Diagnostic.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a position as a Certified Medical Assistant, suggesting that having these keywords on a resume are important for success as a Certified Medical Assistant.
 Additionally, employer Certified Medical Assistant job descriptions list Medical Technologist as a desirable experience, even though Medical Technologist appears 3.55 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Medical Assistant, Specimen, Vital Signs, Basic Life Support, Diagnostic, Phlebotomy and Medical Terminology may be something to reconsider.
-These 7 terms appear 2.20, 2.22, 2.22, 2.37, 2.44, 2.53 and 2.71 times less frequently, respectively, than in job descriptions for a Certified Medical Assistant role.
+Our analysis suggests that highlighting too prominently terms like Specimen, Hospital, Surgery, Vital Signs, Medical Records, Scheduling and Electronic Health Records may be something to reconsider.
+These 7 terms appear 2.26, 2.41, 2.64, 2.86, 3.01, 3.10 and 3.72 times less frequently, respectively, than in job descriptions for a Certified Medical Assistant role.
 This implies that highlighting any of these keywords on your resume may not be a great way to stand out to a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Certified Medical Assistant.
 Make sure to include a strong showing for the following keywords on your resume: